Pittsburgh Jewish Music Festival

 About the Festival

-The Festival musicians are the highest caliber local professionals; players for the orchestral and chamber music concerts include members of the Pittsburgh Symphony Orchestra, the Pittsburgh Opera and Ballet Orchestras, and faculty members of the music departments from Carnegie Mellon and Duquesne Universities.
-Each season has also included special guest soloists, such as clarinetists David Krakauer, mezzo-soprano Mimi Lerner, Cantor Shira Adler, violinist Andrés Cárdenes and Noah Bendix-Balgley, percussionist Tim Adams, the ensembles Brave Old World, Andy Statman Trio, Steel City Klezmorim, Chatham Baroque, Brio, Zohar Chamber Singers, Ortner-Roberts Duo, and popular artists and band like ESTA, Neshama Carlebach, Joshua Nelson's Kosher Gospel, and the Sarah Aroeste Band.
+The Festival musicians are the highest-calibre local professionals; players for the orchestral and chamber-music concerts include members of the Pittsburgh Symphony Orchestra, the Pittsburgh Opera and Ballet Orchestras, and faculty members of the music departments of Carnegie Mellon and Duquesne Universities.
+Each season has also included special guest soloists, such as the clarinettist David Krakauer, mezzo-soprano Mimi Lerner, cantor Shira Adler, violinists Andrés Cárdenes and Noah Bendix-Balgley, percussionist Tim Adams, the ensembles Brave Old World, Andy Statman Trio, Steel City Klezmorim, Chatham Baroque, Brio, Zohar Chamber Singers, Oakland Girls’ Choir, Ortner-Roberts Duo and popular artists and bands like ESTA, Neshama Carlebach, Joshua Nelson’s Kosher Gospel and the Sarah Aroeste Band.

 The Pittsburgh Jewish Music Festival is a professional organization that raises its funds as a project of its fiscal sponsor, the Jewish Federation of Greater Pittsburgh.
 PJMF's co-sponsors have included Temple Emanuel of South Hills, Rodef Shalom Congregation, Temple Sinai, the Agency for Jewish Learning, and JCC of Greater Pittsburgh.